GeoscienceAustralia/tcha/intensity/README.md

 `f2py3 -m hurr -c hurr.f`

 Next run `intensity_analysis.py`, being careful to change the filepaths.
+Note that `tcrm` will have to be added to the python path and the module `global_land_mask` will need to be installed.